danialrami/echo-bridge-manual/Echo-Bridge.md

 Echo Bridge is a reverb, tremolo, and delay pedal.
 The original goal of this pedal was to emulate the sound of the bridge by Tandem, but I got carried away and now it's more like a Strymon Flint + delay lol.
-It can still do Echo Bridge -- as well as many other spaces 🤝 see patch notes below.
+It can still do Echo Bridge -- as well as many other spaces 🤝

+I'll be updating this manual as I figure out better ways to render pedal settings 🐒

 ## Controls (Normal Mode)